cms-opendata-workshop/workshop2023-lesson-cloud/_episodes/03-cost-estimates.md

 - "There are several factors to take into consideration when running workflows on public cloud resources."
 ---

+We have run through an example of CMS open data processing on public cloud resources.
+Now it is time for some preliminary considerations on costs.

 ## Cost and time
 The charges in cloud computing come from the cluster, disk space, and networking.
+They are based on the time that resources are available and/or on their size.
 An example of billing details for some days of testing:

 <img src="../fig/billing.png" alt="Billing details" width="550" />

 For this workshop, we are using a scalable max 4-node cluster that can efficiently run at least two parallel jobs (pods) on each node.
 The pricing depends on the zone, and whether we've chosen to allow nodes on "[Spot-VMs](https://cloud.google.com/kubernetes-engine/docs/concepts/spot-vms)", i.e. VMs that may get deleted on short notice.
 For our chosen solution, the price is approximately 0.2-0.3 USD/hour and it shows under "Kubernetes Engines".
-Note that the "autopilot" clusters were not a choice because their settings do not allow using the nfs disk as we do it.
 The estimated cost is visible during the cluster creation on the GKE web interface.
+Note that the "autopilot" clusters are not a choice because their settings do not allow using the nfs disk as we do it.

 For the persistent disk, we've selected a standard 100 GB disk that costs approximately 0.04 USD/GB/month depending on the zone.
 In addition, each cluster node creates a 100 GB disk that gets deleted when the node is deleted.
 Some care is to be taken when setting things up as a more expensive "balanced" disk appears as default.
 The costs related to disks appear under "Compute Engine".
 The GCP documentation provides an [overview of disk costs](https://cloud.google.com/compute/disks-image-pricing#disk).